glehmann/yage/README.md

 Usage: yage [OPTIONS] [COMMAND]

 Commands:
-  check    Check the encryption status of a YAML file decrypt  Decrypt the values in a YAML file edit     Edit an encrypted YAML file encrypt  Encrypt the values in a YAML file env      Execute a command with the environment from the encrypted YAML file keygen   Generate a new age key pubkey   Convert private age keys to their public key help     Print this message or the help of the given subcommand(s)
+  check       Check the encryption status of a YAML file decrypt     Decrypt the values in a YAML file edit        Edit an encrypted YAML file encrypt     Encrypt the values in a YAML file env         Execute a command with the environment from the encrypted YAML file keygen      Generate a new age key pubkey      Convert private age keys to their public key recipients  List the recipients of the encrypted data help        Print this message or the help of the given subcommand(s)

 Options:
       --completion <SHELL>  Generate the completion code for this shell [possible